Valik3201/Tea2Go/README.md

 ## 💡 Features

-- Home Page: Welcome visitors to Tea2Go with a warm and inviting hero banner that sets the tone for the entire web experience.
+- Home Page: Introduce visitors to the world of Tea2Go with a captivating hero banner and highlights of the unique tea offerings.

-- About Us: Learn more about Tea2Go's story and my passion for tea as I take you on a journey through the world of tea.
+- About Us: Provide insights into the brand's values, commitment to quality, and dedication to sustainability.

-- Collection: Explore an exquisite assortment of tea varieties, each thoughtfully selected to bring joy and comfort to our patrons.
-Don't forget to check out our "Tea of the Month" section, where you can explore our latest special blend available for a limited time.
+- Collection: Showcase an exquisite assortment of tea varieties, including black tea, green tea, white tea, matcha, herbal tea, chai, oolong, rooibos, and more.
+The Collection page will also feature the "Tea of the Month," offering visitors the opportunity to explore the latest special blend available for a limited time.

-- Contact: Get in touch with us easily through the "Contact" section.
-Whether you have inquiries, want to make reservations, or simply share your thoughts about our teas, we're always ready to listen.
+- Contact: Offer multiple contact options for inquiries, feedback, and questions about the teas.

 ## ⚙️ Technical Details